gfgit/ModelRailroadTimetablePlanner/CONTRIBUTING.md

 ### Update translations to match new UI elements

-3. Run `lupdate` to fill with text to be traslated.
+3. Run `lupdate` to fill with text to be translated.
 This is done by enabling `UPDATE_TS` option in CMake and running `RELEASE_TRANSLATIONS` target.